 In European folklore, werewolves are described as shape-shifting monsters who change into a human and a wolf at will.

-Herodotus wrote that a tribe of people known as the Neuri was capable of transforming into wolves.
+Herodotus wrote that a tribe known as the Neuri could transform into wolves.

 And the Vikings' tales about Ulfhednar also bear a resemblance to modern werewolves.